Coping with Holiday Stress

 Acknowledge your feelings.
 Write down your thoughts.
 If someone close to you has recently died or you can't be with loved ones for other reasons, realize that it's normal to feel sadness and grief.
 While the holiday season can be merry and festive, it's also a time of reflection and can sometimes start to feel dark and lonely.

-Be realistic on what you can do, and make clear requests.
+Be realistic about what you can do, and make clear requests.

 The holidays don't have to be perfect or just like last year.
 As families change and grow, traditions and rituals often change as well.
 Choose a few to hold on to, and be open to creating new ones.